Back to Home Benefits of Prebiotics, Probiotics, and Postbiotics for Dogs

 Did you know that your dog’s digestive system needs just as much care and attention as your own?
 Like us, your pup’s gut controls all aspects of its overall health and wellness.
-That means both humans and dogs can benefit from digestive support that contains prebiotics, probiotics, and even postbiotics.
+That means both humans and dogs can benefit from digestive support—especially from supplements that contain prebiotics and probiotics.
+These two work hand-in-hand to naturally produce postbiotics within the body!

 But if you’re new to digestive health in general, you may not be aware of what the difference is between the three or exactly how they benefit digestive health.

-Keep reading to learn more about all the ‘biotics’ and find out how your dog may benefit from adding them to their health regimen.
+Keep reading to learn more about all the ‘biotics’—and how your dog may benefit from adding the right ones to their health regimen.

 Probiotics - Microflora For A Happy Gut